Our Founder & CEO : Elizabeth Sullivan, CPSS

 You can reach Evey at firstname.lastname@example.org or read her blog at https://atribeuntangled.com/blog/

 Elizabeth is a survivor of childhood sexual abuse and rape and the founder and director of EmpowerSurvivors, a peer-led 501c3 nonprofit organization that supports those that have experienced the crimes of childhood sexual abuse and rape.
 As a certified peer support specialist, Elizabeth facilitates groups at EmpowerSurvivors, founded “ Giving Voice” (our nations first survivor conference), has spoken at local community colleges, Lino Lakes men’s prison system, Take Back The Night events, local organizations and has worked with Jeff Anderson & Associates and the National Association of Adult Survivors of Child Abuse (NAASCA) to support survivors and educate communities.
 Elizabeth believes by breaking our silence of abuse and coming together as a survivor community we can find support, healing, and aid in prevention.
-Elizabeth invites survivors of childhood sexual abuse to come to the EmpowerSurvivors organization and begin your healing journey.
+Elizabeth invites survivors of childhood sexual abuse to come to the EmpowerSurvivors organization and begin their healing journey.

 Kyla is a mom, a certified life coach, a hula hooper and fire dancer.
 She is also a survivor that has worked with her past to facilitate healing, better understand herself and has a passion to share what she has learned on her journey with others.
 She hopes to continue to learn and grow in a community of her peers.